jonkracht/technical-notes/virtual-environment-notes.md

 Include `=={PACKAGE_VERSION}` to specify version

-Install all packages listed in a text file:
+Install all packages listed in a text file often called 'requirements.txt':

 `pip install -r {LIST_OF_PACKAGES.txt}`